-MOU Schedule No. 1 is a measure for ground support equipment2.
-The measure requires that all GSE associated with commercial operations achieve a fleet average NOx emission factors of 1.7 and 0.9 grams per brake horsepower hour (g/bhp-hr) by January 1, 2023 and 2031, respectively.
-To achieve this measure, the Airport has been working with Airport tenants to achieve the performance targets by specified dates through accelerated turnover to cleaner equipment.
+MOU Schedule No. 1 is a measure for ground support equipment.
+The measure requires that all GSE associated with commercial operations achieve a fleet average oxides of nitrogen (NOx) emission factors of 2.2 and 0.9 grams per brake horsepower hour (g/bhp-hr) by January 1, 2023 and 2031, respectively.
+To achieve this measure, the Airport will and has been working with Airport tenants to achieve the performance targets by specified dates through accelerated turnover to cleaner equipment.
 As part of this bi-annual progress report, we have included information regarding the overall background on the Airport's efforts in working with the airlines to make progress on this measure.